bitquery/streaming-data-platform-docs/docs/examples/dextrades/token-trades-apis.md

 ## Historical Token Trades & Price API

 DEXTrades API can give you historical trades.
 Let's see an example where we get trades of [BLUR Token](https://explorer.bitquery.io/ethereum/token/0x5283d291dbcf85356a21ba090e6db59121208b44) in the past.
 As you can see, we are using Block -> Time filter, which includes the time.
 If you want to filter by date, then use Block -> Date.
 You can also use Block -> Number if you want to filter based on block height.
-We are setting the seller and buyer to 1inch router to get both buys and sells of the BLUR token.
+We are setting the `seller` and `buyer` to 1inch router [0x1111111254eeb25477b68fb85ed929f73a960582] to get both buys and sells of the BLUR token.

 ```graphql